kryton-me/kryton-me.github.io/2021-10-DictationAndTextToSpeech.md

 * Place the curser where you want the text
 * Double tap the Fn key
 * Dictate what you want
-* Single tap Fn to stop.
+* Single tap Fn to stop

 # Windows TTS
-The software is in Windows but it's not configurable without some code.
-There are a few ways to solve this, a Python script is one possibility.
-Do not install this unless you have knowledge/ approval of System Administrators.
-This implementation has known issues with unicode characters, some common characters have been dealt with but the script may still hang.
+Windows has a built in Text To Speech tool but there is no way to access it without using some form of code / software.
+To get around this I have released a basic Python script to do this.
+A copy of the script can be found on (github)[https://github.com/kryton-me/PyWinTTS].
+I've not been able to test this as I don't have a Windows system to debug it on.
+I know if you used unicode characters it would hang on windows 7 which I have attempted to mitigate.
+The script is cross platform and is known to run on MacOS.
+I have released this under the MIT license for maximum compatibility.

+## Install Python
+This script works on Python 3.9 or later

 ## libraries required
 ### Copy buffer access
-This is cross platform so should work on Linux / MacOS as well.
 '''
 pip install pyperclip
 '''
+This uses the BSD Licence

-### Text to speech tool
+### Text to speech tool access
-This is also cross platfor so should work on Linux / MacOS as well.
 '''
-pip install pyttsx
+pip install pyttsx3
 '''
-### Unicode

-## Python script
-A copy of the script can be found on (github)[https://github.com/kryton-me/PyWinTTS]
+This uses the MIT License

 ## Shortcut
+In order to use this in windows with a key combination a shortcut file is needed.
-* create a link file on the desktop
+* create a link file on the desktop to the script
 * set the target as the above script
 * set a keyboard shortcut in the link file as: crtl + ⬆️ + C

+## Using the script
+* Select the text to want read then press ctrl + C to copy it.
+* Press the keyboard combination crtl + ⬆️ + C to have it read back.

 [/](/)
 Keywords: Dyslexia, TTS, Python